6202.0 - Labour Force, Australia, Apr 2017 Quality Declaration

 SEASONALLY ADJUSTED ESTIMATES (MONTHLY CHANGE)

-WHAT' S NEW IN THE LABOUR FORCE
+ONLINE COLLECTION IN THE LABOUR FORCE SURVEY

 The estimates in this publication are based on a sample survey.
 Published estimates and movements are subject to sampling variability.
 Standard errors give a measure of sampling variability.
 The interval bounded by two standard errors is the 95% confidence interval, which provides a way of looking at the variability inherent in estimates.
 There is a 95% chance that the true value of the estimate lies within that interval.